-Reports show that Paul Ryan, Republican Speaker of the House from Wisconsin, talked about advancing an alternative to the Affordable Care Act.
+Reports show that Paul Ryan, Former Republican Speaker of the House from Wisconsin, talked about advancing an alternative to the Affordable Care Act.
 However, filling in the blanks with the fine details will be the next obstacle.
 The following challenges would have to be addressed in doing so:

 - Sound financing for the program.
 The ACA rose health care spending by $2 trillion and uses financing from tax increases.
 It also has questionable offsets and draconian Medicare cuts.

 - Offering a more stable and liberating health care market.
 The thousands of pages of regulations Obamacare enforces caused major disruption to the health care industry.
 Some suggest allowing a longer time period for the marketplace to adjust to changes.